 If a job candidate declines to consent to a background check as part of your company’s hiring process, you have the option to consider their employment application as withdrawn.

-The Illinois Job Opportunities for Qualified Applicants Act
+1. The Illinois Job Opportunities for Qualified Applicants Act

 This law applies to your Illinois business if you employ 15 or more employees.
 Your Illinois business may be exempt from this requirement if you are required by law to exclude job applicants who have certain criminal convictions on their record.